The Cat From Outer Space (1978)

 Dean Jones, Roddy McDowell of Planet Of The Apes, Neville Brand, Dorothy Provine, Elsa Lanchester (the Bride herself), William Demarest, Ed Wynn and Frank Gorshin of Batman

-Hayley Mills can also be seen on the Hallmark Channel in The Parent Trap
+Hayley Mills can also be seen on the Hallmark Channel in The Parent Trap from time to time

 Remade in 1997 by Dean Jones, Peter Boyle, Doug E. Doug, Michael McKean, Bess Armstrong, Dyan Cannon, John Ratzenberger, Estelle Parsons, and Rebecca Schull - in a dull, pointless film even worse than the 1995 remake of "The Computer Wore Tennis Shoes" (the one without Kurt Russell)

 "The Cat From Outer Space" costars both colonels from television's M*A*S*H - Henry Blake (McLean Stevenson) and Sherman Potter (Harry Morgan)